Bourkekev/ms2-tourism-map/README.md

 ### Validation

 #### HTML
 I validated the HTML with the [W3 Validation Service](https://validator.w3.org/).
+It picked up a couple of stray closing tags I missed like `</i>`, and warned I need not use the type="text" attribute for javascripts.

 #### CSS

-I validated the CSS with the [W3 CSS Validation Service](http://www.css-validator.org/) for CSS Level 3 and...
+I validated the CSS with the [W3 CSS Validation Service](http://www.css-validator.org/) for CSS Level 3 and no errors were found.

 #### Javascript

-I validated my Javascript code while editing using ESLint extension for VS Code, and also in JSHint (JSLInt?)...
+I validated my Javascript code while editing using ESLint extension for VS Code, and also in JSHint.
+Most warnings were about let and const only available in ES6.
+The following were also noted and fixed:

+- In my **weather script** I found 2 unused variables dublinCity and writeToDocument. dublinCity was left over from when I thought it would be best to use the city ID, and writeToDocument is called in the index.html file.

+- In my **jQuery** file there were no errors, but it mentioned $ was undefined, but that comes from jQuery.

+- In my **take notes** script it said there was an undefined variable emailjs but this comes from the emailjs script.
+There are four unused variables currentList, addToList, clearList, sendMail, but these are all called from the html files.

+-In my **map script** file it said there were 5 unused variables 	initMap,	toggleType,	addPoly,	removePoly,	whereAmI.
+These are called from the html file.
+It said the google, infoWindow and map variables are undefined but they come from Google maps.
+It also says shoppingAreaNorth is not defined but if I put 'let' where I define a new google.maps.Polygon then my polgon function breaks and console says it is not defined.
+I'm not fully sure what happening here.

 ### Testing on Browsers, Screen sizes and Devices
 I tested the website on the following browsers and devices: